wade-cheng/wade-cheng.github.io/src/garden/daily-driver-issues.typ

 - Shell tab autocompletion doesn't work on some things.
 System packages seem fine, but externally downloaded ones are borked. `just` and `cargo`, for example.

-- Switching to Wayland broke my conky config somehow.
+- Switching to Wayland

+  - broke my conky config somehow.

+  - ah, go figure, not being on X stops me from using Xkill

 - I installed Nix-the-package-manager, and it's caused issues with R packages trying to compile with compilers from the Nix store, or something?
 Uh.
 Oh noes.
 This isn't now an issue after some trial-and-error with reinstalling R/Rstudio, but I should get Nix off my system at some point.